 4. Buy a Stroller at Disneyland

-Disneyland sells strollers (at the rental location) that fold up smaller at Disneyland.
-Designed for children 40 to 50 pounds and smaller, this might be a better deal for you if you are traveling and decide a stroller would be a good idea after all but you want to also use it outside of the parks.
-They run about $60.
+Disneyland sells small strollers (at the rental locations) that fold up at Disneyland.
+These strollers fit children 40 to 50 pounds and smaller.
+This might be a better deal for you if you are traveling and decide last minute that a stroller would be a good idea after all, but you also want to use it outside of the parks.

-It can be challenging to constantly transition a baby in and out of stroller, figure out where to park a stroller, find it and move through crowds.
-While taking a toddler or preschooler, we tend to use the stroller for larger distances but then park it in one area or land and go on several attractions in that area before getting back in.
-If we are in Fantasyland, we park it in an approved stroller parking area and leave it until we are done with Fantasyland and are ready to hop back in as we move on to say, ToonTown, Frontierland or Tomorrowland.
+It can be challenging to constantly transition a baby in and out of a stroller, find parking, find the stroller and move through crowds.
+When taking a toddler or preschooler, we tend to use the stroller for larger distances.
+But then we park it in one area or land and go on several attractions in that area before getting back in.
+If we are in Fantasyland, we park it in an approved stroller parking area.
+We leave it until we are done with Fantasyland and hop back in as we move on to another land.

 That brings us to where to park.
 If you abandon your stroller in front of a trash can or bench, it will not be there when you return.
-It will probably not be too far, but employees will move strollers to more appropriate places, so they do not inconvenience other guests or create a tripping hazard.
-Going on a stroller hunt is not fun.
-There are designated stroller parking areas near most attractions.
-That being said, since other people will come and go with their own stroller while you are away, you can expect that your stroller may move about in those areas.
+It will probably not be too far, but cast members will move strollers to more appropriate places.
+They do this so they do not inconvenience other guests or create a tripping hazard.
+You will find designated stroller parking areas near most attractions.
+That being said, other people will come and go with their own stroller while you are away.
+That's why you can expect to find your stroller relocated in those areas.
 Cast members constantly move strollers to keep the area neat and to ease the flow of pedestrian traffic.

 A stroller makes a great "shopping cart" for your sweatshirts, diapers, snacks, water bottles and souvenirs.
-A backpack can get very heavy, so being able to leave items in the bottom of the stroller can really save your back.
-We take our tickets, wallets, keys, (rental receipt if we rented) and camera with us but leave anything that is replaceable in the stroller.
-When you enter security before entering the parks, you will have to remove bags from the stroller to have them checked.
-It is actually quite common to see people pushing around strollers laden with backpacks and blankets and water bottles while the kids walk.
-If it gets to be too much you can always rent a locker, especially for items you can't bear to lose.
+A backpack can get very heavy.
+Being able to leave items in the bottom of the stroller can really save your back.
+We take our tickets, wallets, keys, rental receipt (if we rented) and camera with us.
+But we leave anything that is replaceable in the stroller.
+At security, you will have to remove bags from the stroller to have them checked.
+It is quite common to see people pushing strollers laden with backpacks, blankets and water bottles while the kids walk.
+If it gets to be too much, you can always rent a locker, especially for items you can't bear to lose.